NeoGranular/lanyon/_posts/2016-09-14-martial-god-chapter-01-45.md

 During the daytime, He Yiming continued to spend time with his family.
 At night, however, he continued his cultivation.

 Of course, he still remained exceedingly cautious while cultivating.
-However, despite this being the case, on the third night, he smoothly attained the realm of Blazing techniques ninth layer.
+However, despite this being the case, on the third night, he smoothly attained the realm of the Blaze technique's ninth layer.

 After attaining this realm, his Internal Energy finally came to a standstill and stabilized.

 Likewise, he casually read that Appearance-Altering technique’s book as well and found out about the substance inside those three jade bottles.
-The bottles contained some medicinal powder to change one’s appearance.
+The bottles contained some medicinal powder which could change one’s appearance.
 It was composed of some ordinary herbs and didn’t have a single extraordinary feature about it.